yimingStar/BplusTree/README.md

 ### ***2. File structures***
 This project builds a B+ tree by using C++.
-So, the plan of the project is majorly separate into three part
+So, there are 3 major functionalities list as below:

 - Maintain B+ Tree property
 - Arrangement of the tree node's interior values
 - Command execution

-Accordingly, we seperate the project into 3 parts
+Accordingly, we seperate the project into 3 files
   - ***bPlusTree.cpp*** - build to maintain the B+ tree structure.
   - ***treeNode.cpp*** - focusing on the interior of a tree node.
   - ***main.cpp*** - execute the input command, and output the result.